What Is a Mission Statement?

 Think of it this way; a mission statement answers the question "Who are we?" and the vision statement answers the question "Where are we going?"

-Properly crafted, a mission statement can lend a strategic focus to an organization and motivate employees to work together towards a common goal.
-Unfortunately, mission statements often consist of the latest buzzwords or business jargon and/or have unrealistic or unattainable goals, all of which can negatively affect employee morale.
-(In fact, mission statements are frequently the target of business comic strips such as Dilbert.)
+Properly crafted, a mission statement can lend a strategic focus to an organization and motivate employees to work together toward a common goal.
+Unfortunately, mission statements often consist of the latest buzzwords or business jargon and have unrealistic or unattainable goals, all of which can negatively affect employee morale.
+That's why mission statements are frequently the target of business comic strips such as Dilbert.

 Having a coherent, realistic mission statement is fundamental to engaging your employees and fulfilling your corporate goals.
 Ways to achieve this include:

-- Having employee input/feedback on crafting the mission statement
+- Gathering employee input when crafting the mission statement

 - Explicitly recognizing the talents and contributions of employees in the mission statement (see the Royal Canadian Mint example below)